 Authority Member Stage

-If the complainant is dissatisfied by the investigation at Stage 3 the complaint can be referred to an independent advisor for investigation.
-The independent advisor will review the process of the complaint and deliver recommendations to a sub-committee who will make a final decision on the outcome at a designated meeting.
+If the complainant is dissatisfied by the investigation at stage 3 the complaint can be referred to a panel of Authority Members who will review the case and make a final decision on the outcome at a designated meeting.

-The Members’ sub-committee shall be made up of three Members and will include the Authority’s current serving Chairman and/or the Vice Chairman with the remaining sub-committee Members to be selected from a pool of six serving Members from the Executive Committee.
+The Members’ Panel shall be made up of three Members and will include the Authority’s current serving Chairman and/or the Vice Chairman with the remaining sub-committee Members to be selected from a pool of six serving Members from the Executive Committee.
+The panel shall also include an independent advisor who will be retained by the Authority as an available resource in such an event.

-This process will be completed as soon as practicably possible but in any event the complainant will be notified of the date and should receive a response within 10 working days of the sub-committee meeting.
+This process will be completed as soon as practicably possible but in any event the complainant will be notified of the date and should receive a response within 10 working days of the Members’ Panel meeting.